Part I: Setup Dev Environment in Windows 10/11

-• Part II: Windows Subsystem for Linux (WSL) and Docker setup
+• Part IIa: Windows Subsystem for Linux (WSL)

 • Part III: Installation of additional packages and tools in WSL